lucax88x/PrimitiveObsession/README.md

 }
 ```

-You are offered a bunch of native Autofac facilities for registering this class.
+You are offered a bunch of native Autofac facilities for registering this class.<br />
 Either you can use a lambda:

 ```csharp
 builder.Register(c =>